-For legal cases where there is a significant probability of a negative outcome, and the result may be sufficiently estimated, the Bank creates a provision that is included in the Balance Sheet.
-There are no pending legal cases in progress which may have a material adverse impact on the Company's financial position (2019: none).
-Therefore, the Company has recorded no provision regarding pending litigation as at 31 December 2020.
+For legal cases where there is a significant probability of a negative outcome, and the result may be sufficiently estimated, the Bank creates a provision that is included in the Statement of Financial Position.
+There are no pending legal cases in progress which may have a material adverse impact on the Company's financial position (2020: none).
+Therefore, the Company has recorded no provision regarding pending litigation as at 31 December 2021.